Optimal e-values for testing the mean of a bounded random variable against a composite alternative: Preliminaries

-In both cases, the supremum is achieved by the unique value for which the two terms in the minimum are equal, where uniqueness follows by monotonicity and concavity.
-For \eqref{eq:REGROW_Bernoulli_example_2}, we obtain $\ee^\star_2=1/2$ by symmetry, while for \eqref{eq:REGROW_Bernoulli_example} a direct calculation yields This tells us that in general the REGROW e-variables are non-trivial and are given by where $E_{\calQ_1}^\mathrm{RGW}$ is not the trivial $(1,1)^\top$ since $\ee^\star_1>\mu_0$, and where $E_{\calQ_2}^\mathrm{RGW}$ is not trivial as long as we are not in the symmetric case $\mu_0= 1/2$.

-By \eqref{eq:REGROW_Bernoulli_example} and \eqref{eq:REGROW_Bernoulli_example_2}, we see that the `worst-case' distributions, namely the alternatives for which the infima in \eqref{eq:REGROW_Bernoulli_example} and \eqref{eq:REGROW_Bernoulli_example_2} are attained, are given for $\mu=\mu_0$ and $\mu=1$, and for $\mu=0$ and $\mu=1$, respectively.
-Interestingly, for the agnostic $\calQ_2$, the two worst-case distributions do not depend on $\mu_0$, while, for the one-sided alternative $\calQ_1$, the null appears as a second worst-case distributions next to the the boundary distribution Ber(1).
-This aligns with our general findings as discussed in Section \ref{sec:worst-case}.
+By monotonicity and concavity, these suprema are uniquely attained at $\ee^\star_1$ and $\ee^\star_2$, respectively, for which the two terms in the minimum coincide.
+By symmetry, $\ee^\star_2=1/2$, while a direct calculation yields $\ee^\star_1=(1 + (1-\mu_0)\,\mu_0^{\mu_0/(1-\mu_0)})^{-1}$.
+That is, the REGROW e-variables are $E_{\calQ_1}^\RGW = Z_{\ee^\star_1}$ and $E_{\calQ_2}^\RGW = Z_{1/2}$, where $E_{\calQ_1}^\RGW$ is not the trivial $(1,1)^\top$ since $\ee^\star_1>\mu_0$, and where $E_{\calQ_2}^\RGW$ is non-trivial as long as we are not in the symmetric case $\mu_0= 1/2$.
+Moreover, we see that the `worst-case' distributions, namely the alternatives for which the infima in \eqref{eq:REGROW_Bernoulli_example} and \eqref{eq:REGROW_Bernoulli_example_2} are attained, are given by $\Ber(\mu_0)$ and $\Ber(1)$, and by $\Ber(0)$ and $\Ber(1)$, respectively.
+Interestingly, for the two-sided $\calQ_2$, the two worst-case distributions do not depend on $\mu_0$, while, for the one-sided $\calQ_1$, the null appears as a second worst-case distribution alongside the boundary distribution Ber(1).
+This aligns with our general findings as discussed in the next section.
+We refer the reader to Figure~\ref{fig:example} in the Supplement for a visual intuition behind the Bernoulli example. \end{example}